WhatsApp Channels is poised to become a truly game changing tool.

 Basically, Channels is a new piece of functionality in a new area of WhatsApp.
 You’ll find it in updates.

-WhatsApp describes it:
+WhatsApp describes their Channels as:

 “Channels are a one-way broadcast tool for admins to send text, photos, videos, stickers, and polls.
 Channels can be found in a new tab called Updates on WhatsApp – where you’ll find Status and channels you choose to follow – separate from your chats with family, friends, and communities.”